lois2inn/surfs_up/README.md

 </tr>
 </table>

-- The temperature and precipitation data from the weather station close to the prospective location of Surf n' Shake can be retrieved to study the temperature and precipitation patterns.
+- The temperature and precipitation data from the weather station close to the prospective location of Surf n' Shake can be retrieved for June and December or for all months to determine the patterns in that geography.